 However, James Foy, Jr. and Henrietta Rhodes Foy had six children: Henry Rhodes, Eliza, Hiram Washington, Frances, Joseph Mumford, and William.

-Their 5th child Joseph Mumford Foy married Mary Ann Simmons (b.
+Their 5th child Joseph Mumford Foy marries Mary Ann Simmons (b.
 May 2, 1822 in Onslow County) on a Tuesday evening of November 19, 1839.
-He was 22 years old, and she was only 17.
-As a new bride and groom, both Joseph Mumford and Mary Ann would have brought into the marriage the slaves they had been bequeathed as well as received as gifts from their respective households in which to start their own.
+He is 22 years old, and she only 17.
+As a new bride and groom, both Joseph Mumford and Mary Ann would have brought into the marriage the enslaved persons bequeathed to them as well as received such enslaved persons as gifts from their respective households in which to start their own.

-The following spring, April 7, 1840, Joseph Mumford Foy’s mother, Henrietta Rhodes Foy, dies and bequeaths four of the twelve slaves in her possession to only one son (Joseph Mumford), who are John, Nelly, Tom and Winslow.
+The following spring, April 7, 1840, Joseph Mumford Foy’s mother, Henrietta Rhodes Foy, dies and bequeaths four of the twelve enslaved persons in her possession to only one son (Joseph Mumford), who are John, Nelly, Tom and Winslow.

-The remaining eight slaves are bequeathed to Henrietta’s grandchildren as follows: James F. Foy and J. H. Foy (boy) receive equal interest in Cate (woman) and Jonah (boy), whose relationship is not indicated except by gender; William L. Foy receives Izaah and Ruth, noted only as a boy and girl; Francis S. McAllister, Eliza G. Shepard, and Henrietta R. Shepard receive 1/3 interest each in Hannah and Jacob, who are listed as mother and child; and lastly, Henrietta R. Foy (granddaughter) receives a female slave named Tena (Slave Deeds of New Hanover County).
+The remaining eight enslaved persons are bequeathed to Henrietta’s grandchildren as follows: James F. Foy and J. H. Foy (boy) receive equal interest in Cate (woman) and Jonah (boy), whose relationship is not indicated except by gender; William L. Foy receives Izaah and Ruth, noted only as a boy and girl; Francis S. McAllister, Eliza G. Shepard, and Henrietta R. Shepard receive 1/3 interest each in Hannah and Jacob, who are listed as mother and child; and lastly, Henrietta R. Foy (granddaughter) receives an enslaved femaile named Tena (Slave Deeds of New Hanover County).

-The 1840 Federal Population Census lists Joseph Mumford Foy (newly married and only 22 years of age) as owning a total of 22 slaves, 11 males and 11 females, nine of which are under the age of 10.
-However, it is not yet clear if the slaves, John, Nelly, Tom and Winslow from his mother’s estate, are included in the 1840 census.
+The 1840 Federal Population Census lists Joseph Mumford Foy (newly married and 22 years of age) as owning a total of 22 enslaved persons, 11 males and 11 females, nine of which are under the age of 10.
+However, it is not yet clear if the previously mentioned enslaved, John, Nelly, Tom and Winslow from his mother’s estate, are included in the 1840 census.

-Of the 22 slaves under the ownership of the young couple, 12 of slaves were listed as employed in agriculture and would have continued their assignments in maintaining the house and fields.
+Of the 22 enslaved persons under the ownership of the young couple, 12 are listed as employed in agriculture and would have continued their assignments in maintaining the house and fields.
 The original plantation home, located closer to Rich’s Inlet, burned prior to the construction of the manor house between the years 1850-53.
-Joseph Mumford Foy chose to build his new home closer to the new Wilmington and Topsail Sound Plank Road (today US Hwy 17).
+Thus, Joseph Mumford Foy chose to build his new home closer to the new Wilmington and Topsail Sound Plank Road (today US Hwy 17).